jrief/django-websocket-redis/docs/usage.rst

 persists the current message in its key-value store.
 This message then is retrieved and sent to the client, immediately after he connects to the server.

-.. note:: By using client code, which automatically reconnects after the websocket closes, one can
+.. note:: By using client code, which automatically reconnects after the Websocket closes, one can
           create a setup which is immune against server and client reboots.

 .. _django-celery: http://www.celeryproject.org/